StratusGrid/terraform-account-starter/README.md

 - This repo is based upon the AWS `~> 4.9.0` provider
 - The following packages are installed via brew: `tflint`, `terrascan`, `terraform-docs`, `gitleaks`, `tfsec`, `pre-commit', 'sops`, `go`
 - This assumes SOPs v3.7.2
-- Install `bash` through Brew for Bash 5.0, otherwise it will fail with the error that looks like `declare: -g: invalid option`
+- If you encounter an error like `declare: -g: invalid option` reference [this](https://github.com/antonbabenko/pre-commit-terraform/issues/337) and install Bash 5
 - If you need more tflint plugins, please edit the `.tflint.hcl` file with the instructions from [here](https://github.com/terraform-linters/tflint)
 - It's highly recommend that you follow the Git Pre-Commit Instructions below, these will run in GitHub though they should be ran locally to reduce issues
 - By default Terraform docs will always run so our auto generated docs are always up to date